nummacway/gb300/README.md

 ***Savestates:*** The device features four save _states_ per game which allow saving at any point (press Start+Select).
 However, they are usually incompatible between different emulators.
 If you want to try anyway, you first need to extract them from their `zlib`-based format (same as on the SF2000).
 There is [a tool for that](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm). `.nfc` ROMs (including those in compressed files) use uncompressed save states which are not supported by that tool.
 Tests with VBA-M's GBA save states (after extracting the `gzip` file that is VBA-M's save state format) didn't work (black screen on the GB300).

 ***Battery Saves:*** Normally, you would be able to exchange _battery_ files between emulators.
 These are the files that store the savegames created by the _games'_ save feature (should one exist).
 However, there's an issue with them on the GB300:
 * GBA: If you want to _load_ a battery file from another emulator, place it in the `ROMS` folder (not the `save` subfolder).
-For stock ROMs, is sometimes uses the (user) `ROMS` folder and sometimes the `GBA` folder, so put your saves in both folders.
+For stock ROMs, it sometimes uses the (user) `ROMS` folder and sometimes the `GBA` folder, so put your saves in both folders.
 Saving is a bit more complicated.
 Sometimes it works, sometimes it doesn't.
 And even if you can load a battery before turning off the device, this does not guarantee that you will still be able to load it after turning off the device.
 Saving and loading without switching off the GB300 in the meantime works for GBA games.
 Should you need to get your battery file from the device, load your state and save in-game.
 Repeat until you can load your battery after restarting the GB300.
 Then you should have a working battery file.
 * GB/GBC: Many people are concerned about Pokémon games which force a soft reset after beating the Champ.
 Luckily, this is no issue at all for the stock GB/GBC emulator, if you saved in-game after you last loaded a state (or started a new game).
 This will normally be the case if you make sure that you _do not save a state before you're back in the game_.
 In other words: Do not save and load a state during the intro.
 How can you quickly test this with any GB/GBC/GBA emulator in the world?
 Save a game, press A+B+Start+Select and you should be able to load the battery.
 This is not an emulator feature but implemented by nearly all ROMs.
 * Need to do more research on the other emulators.